apigee/apigee-partner-se-bootcamp/labs/API Services Lesson 5 - Add Security Policies/README.md

 | App | A client-side app that a developer registers to access an API product.
 Registering the app with the API product generates the API key for accessing the APIs in that product.      |
 | API key | A string with authorization information that a client-side app uses to access the resources exposed by the API product.
 The API key is generated when a registered app is associated with an API product.      |

-With the above brief introduction to API Products, Developers and Developer Apps, you will now create one of each to obtain a valid API Key that can be used to call the `hotels` proxy
+With the above brief introduction to API Products, Developers and Developer Apps, you will now create one of each to obtain a valid API Key that can be used to call the `{your-initials}_hotels` proxy

 - **Publishing an API Product**